 (7) For the purposes of subregulation (6), an airblast level for a blast that would, but for this subregulation, exceed a level specified in subregulation (6)(a)(i) or (ii) or (b) is taken not to exceed that level when received at premises, or a part of premises, on which the blaster believes on reasonable grounds no person is present at the time of the blast.

-(8) Subject to subregulation (9), no airblast level resulting from blasting on any premises or public place, when received at other premises outside the periods between 0700 hours and 1800 hours on any day, may exceed 90 dB LZ peak except where that blasting is carried out in accordance with the Mines Safety and Inspection Regulations 1995 regulation 8.28(4).
+(8) Subject to subregulation (9), no airblast level resulting from blasting on any premises or public place, when received at other premises outside the periods between 0700 hours and 1800 hours on any day, may exceed 90 dB LZ peak except where that blasting is carried out —

+(a) as part of surface mining operations for the purposes of removing obstructions in crushers, or making workings safe, or for firing misfired holes; and

+(b) with the consent in each case of the mine operator.

 (9) The level specified in subregulation (8) does not apply in respect of an airblast level when received at premises, or a part of premises, on which the blaster believes on reasonable grounds no person is present at the time of the blast.

-(10) Where blasting is carried out in accordance with the Mines Safety and Inspection Regulations 1995 regulation 8.28(4) outside the periods between 0700 hours and 1800 hours on any day —
+(10) Where blasting is carried out as described in subregulation (8)(a) and (b) outside the periods between 0700 hours and 1800 hours on any day —

 (a) the blasting is taken to be carried out between 0700 hours and 1800 hours; and